mgreissl/compressed-sensing/README.md

 The package includes methods for generating sparse signals, creating different types of measurement matrices (Bernoulli, Gaussian, Equidistant), and reconstructing signals using basis pursuit.
 Additionally, it also provides a set of functions to visualize signals and errors with plotting functionalities.

-This code was used to generate the figures and results in my thesis titled "Compressed Sensing - Theory and Application".
+This code was used to generate the figures and results in my thesis titled "Compressed Sensing - Theoretical Foundations & Application in
+Magnetic Resonance Imaging".

 ## Getting Started